Marketing systems audit

 situation

 A creative team at a large experiential entertainment brand was producing high volumes of campaigns, activations, and partnerships.
 Each was good on its own.
 None were connected.
 Leadership couldn't tell whether the work was adding up.
-Audiences encountered the brand differently depending on which touchpoint they hit first, eroding the clarity needed to drive attendance and conversion.
+Audiences encountered the brand differently depending on which touchpoint they hit first, and that inconsistency eroded the clarity needed to drive attendance and conversion.

 the lens